 🔥 HOT TIP 🔥

 As mentioned above, Lori and I rented an audio guide that was available at the ticket booth, which offered information about various points of interest along the way.
+If you opt for a tour through a private company, you’ll like have a guide to narrate the cruise for you.

 Here are just a few of the many highlights you’ll see along the way: